zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

-## How to contribute to the webpage
+## ✒️How to contribute to the webpage

 If you want to update the GitHub webpage, please follow the instructions: